Chatlada-Nina/serenity-relax-and-spa/README.md

 I would like to thank you the following people:

 * Jubril Akolade - My code Institute mentor.
-* Eric - my partner who is always supportive and beleive in me.
+* Eric - my partner who is always supportive and believe in me.